 Citizen Scientists is a volunteer, not-for-profit group that focuses on ecological monitoring, environmental training and education.
-Since establishment in 2001, the group has been following a government certified protocol to monitor stream health at various sites throughout the Rouge River watershed in Toronto, Ontario, Canada.
+Since establishment in 2001, we have been monitoring stream health at various sites throughout the Rouge River watershed in Toronto and the GTA.
 To learn more about us click here.

 Welcome to